jrodva/ngx-vis-network-etsisi/README.md

      (ready)="isGraphNetworkReady()">
 </div>
 ```
-- You have to add this import to use inside a component.
+- You have to add this import statement.
 ```
 import { DataSet, Edge, NgxVisNetworkEtsisiService, Node, Options } from 'ngx-vis-network-etsisi';
 ```